solarwinds/snap-plugin-lib/tutorial/03-concepts/README.md

 ### Context

-You might have notice, that to define plugin algorithm we have to provide implementation of Collect method:
+You might have notice, that when we defined plugin algorithm we had to provide implementation of `Collect` method:

 ```go
 func (s simpleCollector) Collect(ctx plugin.Context) error {